Jordy-03/2-person-project/README.md

 Link: https://jordy-03.github.io/2-person-project/

 ## Objective:
-Defend planet Earth from impending doom as multiple meteors threaten all life!
+Defend planet Earth from impending doom as multiple asteroids threaten all life!
 Blast them from outer space before they can touch the base of Earth.
+You are provided a space ship equiped with multiple cannons that shoot beams towards the asteroids, completely incinerating them.
+Good luck!

 ## Controls:
 A - Left<br>
 D - Right<br>
 LMB - Single shot<br>
-RMB - 3-way shot<br>
+RMB - Special Ability<br>